Central High School (Philadelphia): 20th century

 shall be continued by the local school board under such name and regulations as the board deems necessary.

 Central High School's statutory authority to confer academic degrees, originally granted in 1849, was formally preserved and continued under Pennsylvania law.

-After 139 years of existence as an all-male public high school, Central's all-male policy was challenged by Susan Vorchheimer, who wished to be admitted to Central.
+After 139 years as an all-male public high school, Central's all-male policy was challenged by Susan Vorchheimer, who sought admission to Central.
 On August 7, 1975, U.S. District Court Judge Clarence C. Newcomer ruled that Central must admit academically qualified girls starting in the fall term of 1975.
 The decision was appealed, and the Third Circuit Court ruled that Central had the right to retain its present status.
 The case eventually reached the U.S. Supreme Court that, on April 19, 1977, upheld the Third Circuit Court's verdict by a 4 to 4 vote with one abstention.
-That Supreme Court case was called Vorchheimer v.
-School Dist. of Philadelphia.

-In August 1983, Judge William M. Marutani of the Philadelphia County Court of Common Pleas, ruled that the single-sex admission policy was unconstitutional.
+In August 1983, Judge William M. Marutani of the Philadelphia County Court of Common Pleas ruled that the single-sex admission policy was unconstitutional.
 The Board of Education voted not to appeal the legal decision, thereby admitting girls to Central High School.
-In September 1983, the first six girls, all seniors, were admitted.
+In September 1983, the first six girls—all seniors—were admitted.

 In October 1987, and again in September 2011, Central High School was officially named a Secondary school of National Excellence by the United States Department of Education and named a Blue Ribbon School.
 In March 1992, Redbook magazine named Central one of the best schools in Pennsylvania.
 Central was named "Best Secondary School in Pennsylvania" by the magazine each year since they began rating the nation's best schools.